 Not surprisingly, there’s now a strong emphasis for finance and operational teams in food & beverage manufacturers to leverage more advanced techniques for better sales and operational planning (S&OP) that’s closely entwined with the overall financial plan of the company.
 Accurate demand planning will better anticipate demand and associated production impacts, promoting advanced shelf-life management and more intelligent forecasting.
 Without it, supply chain coordination problems can lead to frequent changes in production schedules, rushed transfers and shipments in distribution, excessive stock, erratic levels of customer service, lack of visibility into future demand, and inventory in the wrong place and at the wrong time.
 Not a good look at this, or any time of year.

-Here are five key areas where sophisticated budgeting and forecasting software like Host Analytics can help:
+Here are five key areas where sophisticated budgeting and forecasting software can help:

 1. Better Integrate Revenue, Sales & Operations Planning (S&OP)